georglauterbach/arm/documentation/content/cheri/operating_systems.md

 OS-hardening is difficult and complex.
 Even with many techniques, there are still many security vulnerabilities, as many techniques are too coarse grained.

+Scalable compartmentalization enables fine-grained decomposition of OS (and application) code to limit the effects of security vulnerabilities to a degree unsupportable by current architectures.

 ## Design Goals

 Several design goals have been proposed: